 Cornell pumps offer reliable and interchangeable solutions for industries’ clear liquid and slurry pumping needs.
 Our pumps can easily fit into existing systems or create custom designs tailored to your requirements.
 With a team of expert technical and engineering staff, we provide top-notch solutions to meet your needs.

-On Industrial pumps, the unique pushed-out rectangular design features of the Cornell frame will let you know it is Cornell pump.
+On our Industrial pumps, the unique pushed-out rectangular design features of the Cornell frame will let you know it’s a Cornell pump.

-Cornell offers both CB-series standard refrigeration pumps with refrigerant emission-free sealing technology, and HT-series hermetic refrigeration pumps.
-The HT series is perfect for stable operating systems that have minimal vapor entrainment or cavitation issues.
-The HT series are designed as a drop-in replacement for systems currently using CB-series pumps.
-Both series offer the advantage of low operating speed, better NPSH, and an industry leading warranty.
+Cornell provides two types of refrigeration pumps: the CB-series with refrigerant emission-free sealing technology and the HT-series hermetic refrigeration pumps.
+The HT series is ideal for stable operating systems with minimal vapor entrainment or cavitation problems and can be used as a drop-in replacement for systems currently using CB-series pumps.
+Both series have low operating speeds, improved NPSH, and an industry-leading warranty.

-Cornell Submersible pumps maintain superb operating efficiencies and are coupled with premium efficient motors.
-All come standard with heavy wall volutes for extended life under abrasive service.
-Cornell’s auto-coupling system includes a cast iron discharge elbow, bronze guide claw flange, and Stainless Steel upper and intermediate guide rail brackets for high quality non-spark operation.
+Cornell Submersible pumps are highly efficient and equipped with premium efficient motors.
+They are designed with heavy wall volutes to last longer under abrasive service.
+Cornell’s auto-coupling system includes a cast iron discharge elbow, bronze guide claw flange, and Stainless Steel upper and intermediate guide rail brackets for a safe, high-quality operation to prevent spark generation.